mansandersson/modbus-monitor/README.md

-# Swegon CASA Monitor
+# Modbus Monitor

-This project is for continuously monitoring a Swegon CASA ventilation unit over Modbus/RTU and providing the data to different consumers.
+This project is for continuously monitoring a device over Modbus/RTU and providing the data to different consumers.
 It is still in early development so a lot of substantial changes can be expected.

 ## Hardware Requirements

-* Swegon CASA ventilation unit
+* Modbus/RTU appliance to monitor (project is tested with a Swegon CASA ventilation unit)
 * Raspberry Pi
 * Waveshare RS485 CAN HAT (https://www.waveshare.com/rs485-can-hat.htm)